 - Consider giving them something with your name on it that they would see or use often – like a refrigerator magnet, pen, or water bottle.
 Anything that keeps you “top of mind” is a good thing.

-Additional considerations to prevent seasonal slowness:
+Additional considerations to combat seasonal slowness:

 - Take the hassle out of staying on top of upcoming appointments by using automated eReminders so patients get a heads up – ideally, to their mobile devices (think “anywhere, anytime!”).
 Add eConfirmations to your Open Dental toolbox, so patients can confirm back to you right away, and you can see updated confirmation statuses in real time.